Health & Social Care Testbed

 - Improving people’s quality of life and reducing social isolation

-Over 20 months we have mobilised 11 partners, over 15 subcontractors, social care providers, local citizens and wider stakeholders to take part in our project.
-We establish a working 5G mmWave network, which supported health and social care products for 179 people in the community.
-Our partners span the full range of private, public and third sectors.
+Over 20 months we mobilised 11 partners, over 15 subcontractors, social care providers, local citizens and wider stakeholders to take part in our project.
+We established a working 5G mmWave network, which supported health and social care products for 179 people in the community.
+Our partners spanned the full range of private, public and third sectors.

 The Liverpool 5G Health and Social Testbed harnessed opportunities created by 5G mmWave technology and used them to address challenges currently facing health and social care services.
 A private 5G mesh network supports telehealth services in the Kensington area of Liverpool.